Darul Uloom Waqf Deoband: History

-During 1980 and 1982, Darul Uloom Deoband experienced administrative disputes, which Muhammad Taqi Usmani regarded as the worst of their type.
+During 1980 and 1982, Darul Uloom Deoband experienced administrative disputes.
 These disputes led to its bifurcation.
 Darul Uloom Deoband remained under the control of Madanis, led by Asad Madni, while the other faction which was led by Muhammad Salim Qasmi and Anzar Shah Kashmiri established a new madrassa called Darul Uloom Waqf in 1982.
 Muhammad Salim Qasmi was its first rector.
-On September 3, 2014, the advisory board of Darul Uloom Waqf appointed Muhammad Sufyan Qasmi as its rector.
+On 3 September 2014, the advisory board of Darul Uloom Waqf appointed Muhammad Sufyan Qasmi as its rector.

 The seminary publishes, Nida'e Darul Uloom Waqf, a monthly magazine in Urdu and Wahdat al-Ummah, a bi-annual Arabic journal.
 It has publishes a quarterly magazine in English, called, Voice of Darul Uloom.
 It has a research department called Hujjatul Islam Academy.
-The academy was established in order to answer modern challenges and simplify the ideology and discourses of Muhammad Qasim Nanautavi.
+The academy was established in order to answer modern challenges and simplify the ideology and discourses of Qasim Nanawtawi.
 Hayyat-i-Tayyib, the biography of Muhammad Tayyib Qasmi was among its early publications, which was authored by Ghulam Nabi Kashmiri.